orianebro/PhD_Oriane/pages/hls__Louarn et al. - 2020 - Towards intercrop ideotypes non-random trait asse.md

   ls-type:: annotation
   id:: 6578353f-d160-4e0a-839f-1ee616e2bd5e
   hl-color:: blue
-- The parameters that most affected yield in pure stands (Fig. 2A) were related to the kinetics of canopy development (phyllo1, LmaxL, q) and to radiation use efficiency (RUE, FixMax, NODcost). ls-type:: annotation hl-page:: 5 hl-color:: blue id:: 657874c4-ac74-4d8c-95f2-0f6bd2ed3e6f
+- The parameters that most affected yield in **pure stands** (Fig. 2A) were related to the **kinetics of canopy development** (phyllo1, LmaxL, q) and to **radiation use efficiency** (RUE, FixMax, NODcost). hl-page:: 5 ls-type:: annotation id:: 657874c4-ac74-4d8c-95f2-0f6bd2ed3e6f hl-color:: blue
+- Despite the low N availability, a **greater sensitivity of yield to the parameters involved in shoot morphogenesis** could be noted when compared to the root morphogenesis, root functioning and N stress response parameters. ls-type:: annotation hl-page:: 5 hl-color:: blue id:: 657993f8-24e6-48cc-9282-348d9443ac40
+- The total annual yield of the community in **mixed stands** displayed a pattern of sensitive parameters remarkably **similar** to that of the pure stands (Fig. 2B).
+The same four parameters had the strongest influence (i.e. **RUE, q, LmaxL and phyllo1**). hl-page:: 5 ls-type:: annotation id:: 65799425-e975-4321-9829-6c16be23b109 hl-color:: blue
+- However, for all the parameters tested, the **sensitivity of total annual yield** to parameter variations appeared to be **lower in mixed than in pure stands** (y = 0.48x, r2 = 0.89) hl-page:: 5 ls-type:: annotation id:: 657994a6-d6f4-433d-8161-c71b67cfbf42 hl-color:: blue
+- the **mixture composition** was much more sensitive to trait values than community productivity ls-type:: annotation hl-page:: 5 hl-color:: blue id:: 65799590-b565-4c99-861c-4c18ada3cf8c